Dead Time: Kala

 Dead Time: Kala (also known as Kala, Dead Time, or The Secret) is a 2007 Indonesian neo-noir thriller film written and directed by Joko Anwar.
 The film stars an ensemble cast led by Fachri Albar, Ario Bayu, Shanty, and Fahrani.
+It was released on 19 April 2007 and being the MD Entertainment's first film, which originated as the television series producer years prior.

 At the 27th Citra Awards, the film won 3 out of its 7 nominations.
 Sight & Sound selected the film as one of the best films of 2007 and named Anwar one of the smartest filmmakers in Asia.

 Plot

 Police officers Eros and Hendro are investigating a case where five men were burned alive by a mob.
 Meanwhile, narcoleptic journalist Janus hides a tape recorder to interview the pregnant wife of one of the victims, Asih, whom he later witnesses walking into traffic and dies.
 At dinner with his friend Soebandi, Janus plays back the tape, where Asih declares unprompted in Javanese, "It is on Bendonowongso Hill, in front of the Seven Stair Temple".
 Soebandi gets stalked by a white-skinned creature and mutilated.
 Janus is taken in for questioning by Eros and Resort Chief Bambang.

 Janus learns that Asih, her husband, and her father Ronggoweni, died within the week, leaving only Asih's sister Ranti, who tells him that if he reveals Asih's message, then either he or the person who hears it must die.
-Janus gets kidnapped by the Minister of Tourism and Culture, Haryo Wibowo, who, after inquiring where "the place" is, immolates him.
+Janus gets kidnapped by Tourism and Culture Minister Haryo Wibowo, who, after inquiring where "the place" is, immolates him.
 Meanwhile, Eros learns that the mob attacked the five men after hearing a woman accuse them of being thieves.
 Hendro reveals to Eros that Ronggoweni was an adjutant to the First President, who was fabled to have hidden glorious treasure.
-The white-skinned creature tells Eros to "accept [his] destiny".
+The white-skinned creature appears to Eros and tells him to "accept [his] destiny".